Itūʻau County

 Itūʻau County is a county in the Eastern District in American Samoa.
 The official name is Itūʻau ma Nofo, however, it is commonly known as just Itūʻau.
 It is divided into northern and southern parts by the highest part of the Tutuila's central mountain range.
 It is peculiar in that it had no county chief.
-In Nu'uuli in the south, power was divided between village high chief Savusa and the Four Chiefly Houses of the Soliai, Tago, Levu, and Alega.
+In Nuʻuuli in the south, power was divided between village high chief Savusa and the Four Chiefly Houses of the Soliai, Tago, Levu, and Alega.
 In Fagasā in the north, leadership was shared by the Tupuola and the Alo.
 The physical division of the county by mountains combined with the lack of a high chief made the county a battleground (itu'au) in ancient times.

-It is a small county which only consisted of two villages: Nu'uuli and Fagasā.
-These villages lie across from each other, Nu'uuli on the south shoreline of Tutuila Island and Fagasā on the north side.
+It is a small county which only consisted of two villages: Nuʻuuli and Fagasā.
+These villages lie across from each other, Nuʻuuli on the south shoreline of Tutuila Island and Fagasā on the north side.
 They are connected by an inland road which runs west of Pago Pago Bay across the mountain ridge.

+Etymology

+The name of the county, Itūʻau, is derived from the Samoan language and translates into English as “Army" or “side of the warriors”.

+Three of the villages are in a section known as Nofoa, which translates to "Abiding Place".

+History

+In 1974, Alo W. Steffany entered the American Samoa Senate to fill a vacancy representing Itūʻau County.
+He was subsequently reelected every four years until his death in 1992.
+Steffany also held the chiefly title Su’esu‘emanogi of Fagasā and was bestowed the High Ali‘i title Alo.